Chris-Duckworth/spin_bias/readme.md

 The catalog class objects also contain various methods to select galaxy sub-samples based on these properties (`./lib/catalog_init.py`), for data processing `./lib/catalog_process.py` and plotting `./lib/catalog_plot.py`.
 These methods are tied together in `./catalog.py`, however, are mainly used for the `./scripts/thesis_plots` directory.

+**MaNGA data used by the catalog object here is currently proprietary and hence not included in the repo.**

 ## Random Forest

 To evaluate the importance of various galaxy properties (including local and large-scale environment) in predicting a galaxy's spin, we generate a random forest to predict λ<sub>R</sub>.